1996 Summer Olympics: Participating National Olympic Committees

 A total of 197 nations, all of the then-existing and recognized National Olympic Committees, were represented at the 1996 Games, and the combined total of athletes was about 10,318.
 Twenty-four countries made their Olympic debut this year, including eleven of the ex-Soviet countries that competed as part of the Unified Team in 1992.
 Russia participated in the Summer Olympics separately from the other countries of the former Soviet Union for the first time since 1912 (when it was the Russian Empire).
 Russia had been a member of the Unified Team at the 1992 Summer Olympics together with 11 post-Soviet states.
 The Federal Republic of Yugoslavia competed as Yugoslavia.
+After missing the 1992 Summer Games were Afghanistan and Cambodia returned to send delegations to Atlanta.

 The 14 countries making their Olympic debut were: Azerbaijan, Burundi, Cape Verde, Comoros, Dominica, Guinea-Bissau, Macedonia, Nauru, Palestinian Authority, Saint Kitts and Nevis, Saint Lucia, São Tomé and Príncipe, Tajikistan and Turkmenistan.
-The ten countries making their Summer Olympic debut (after competing at the 1994 Winter Olympics in Lillehammer) were: Armenia, Belarus, Czech Republic, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Slovakia, Ukraine and Uzbekistan.
+The ten countries making their Summer Olympic debut (after competing at the 1994 Winter Olympics in Lillehammer) were: Armenia, Belarus, Czech Republic, Georgia (country, not U.S. state), Kazakhstan, Kyrgyzstan, Moldova, Slovakia, Ukraine and Uzbekistan.
 The Czech Republic and Slovakia attended the games as independent nations for the first time since the breakup of Czechoslovakia, while the rest of the nations that made their Summer Olympic debut were formerly part of the Soviet Union.

+Number of athletes by National Olympic Committee

+10,339 athletes from 197 NOCs participated in the 1996 Summer Olympics.